For this tutorial we do not offer a free download of the pattern.

 Place a magnetic top on the P6 pieces.
 The position of the clasp will depend on the position of your facing in the bag (see step 13) .

-Place double-sided tape on the widths of one of the P6 pieces (on the back of the leather).
+Apply double-sided tape to the widths of one of the P6 pieces (on the reverse side of the leather).

-Glue one of the P6 widths that has double-sided tape to the width of the second P6 piece that does not have double-sided tape.
-Glue the wrong side to the right side, 1 cm apart.
+Glue one of the widths of piece P6, which has double-sided tape, to the width of the second piece P6, which does not have double-sided tape.
+Glue wrong side to right side, for a 1 cm overlap.

 Then, sew the two P6 pieces together along the width that has just been glued.